9 Best Order Fulfillment Companies for Small Businesses for 2023

 Deliverr is very similar to Fulfillment by Amazon: It leverages a massive warehouse network to offer two-day and expedited delivery geared toward online marketplaces.
 But unlike FBA, the company specializes in non-Amazon marketplaces—Walmart, Wish, eBay, Facebook, Instagram, and Google Express.
 Last year, it was acquired by Shopify, but continues to serve all markets.

 It equips your marketplace listings with Prime-like badges that advertise fast delivery.
-According to the company, these lead to a 10% to 80% 4 and benefit your rankings through SEO.
+According to the company, these lead to a 10% to 80% increase in sales and benefit your rankings through SEO.

-The ecommerce fulfillment company charges for shipping based on three service levels: Standard (five to seven days), three-day, and two-day delivery.
+The ecommerce fulfillment company charges for shipping based on three service levels: Standard (five to seven days), 3 Day, and 2 Day delivery.
 Deliverr uses intelligent algorithms to allocate clients’ inventory across its network of fulfillment warehouses, which keeps products in close range to hungry customer bases.
 This enables fast shipping at decent price points—allowing sellers to stay competitive on popular marketplaces.

 Deliverr scored 3.57 out of 5 in our evaluation.
 It was rewarded for its impressive US footprint, badging features, and shipping capabilities—but lost points due to poor customer service hours, lack of branding options, and problematic reviews.